 “Running your own Ethereum node required sysadmin skills — needed to know how to work the command line, have a cloud provider account, understand networking and server hardware requirements, etc.,” says Dmitry.

 “We sponsor tutorial articles and videos to educate developers on blockchain technology.
-We have a Slack channel with over 500 members of developers and enthusiast — which is an open channel for users to share ideas, receive support (especially from peers facing similar issues), provide feedback and discuss happenings in the ecosystem.
-We also built an example application (Qwallet.io) which uses our service as the back-end, to demonstrate how one could use our service, and also solving an issue for users like ourselves (because at the time there were no websites which one could search and see the value of an account in a nice, simple display)”
+We have a Slack channel with over 500 members of developers and enthusiasts.
+Which is an open channel for users to share ideas, receive support (especially from peers facing similar issues), provide feedback and discuss happenings in the ecosystem.
+We also built an example application (Qwallet.io) which uses our service as the back-end.
+To demonstrate how one could use our service, and also solving an issue for users like ourselves (because at the time there were no websites which one could search and see the value of an account in a nice, simple display)”

 Building your product is important.
 Of more importance however, is listening.
 You have to learn to listen to the feedback your customers provide because that leads to growth.

 “Then iterate!
 We started out as a custom node service for MyEtherWallet.com — almost all of our customers were power-users.
 We listened to feedback and tuned our product to suit power-users making it easier for them to set up and use QuikNode.
-Over time, we noticed more developers inquiring about our features, and so we listened and added features for developers (example, example).
-So, find your product-market fit / niche and purpose by listening to the people brave enough to try your product first.”
+Over time, we noticed more developers inquiring about our features.
+So we listened and added features for developers (example, example).
+So, find your product-market fit/niche and purpose by listening to the people brave enough to try your product first.”

 THE FUTURE BEYOND 2018